-Mandatory core courses (36 units) are Epidemiology 200A (four units), 200B (six units), 200C (six units), 220 (four units); Biostatistics 100A (four units) or 200A (4 units), 100B (four units) or 200B (4 units); two units of an approved chronic disease epidemiology course, one additional statistics course (four units) in regression or multivariate methods that is approved by the department; and two units of an approved data-management course.
-MS students who do not have a degree from a Council on Education for Public Health (CEPH)-accredited public health school, must take PH 150 to meet the CEPH required 12 learning objectives.
-Remaining units are completed with elective courses offered by the department with the exception of those stated above.
+Mandatory core courses (36 units) are Epidemiology 200A (4 units), 200B (6 units), 200C (6 units), 220 (4 units); Biostatistics 100A (4 units) or 200A (4 units) or 201A (4 units); Biostatistics 100B (4 units) or 200B (4 units) or 201B (4 units); an approved chronic disease epidemiology course (2 or 4 units), an approved statistics course in regression or multivariate methods (4 units); andan approved data-management course (2 or 4 units).
+MS students who do not have a degree from a Council on Education for Public Health (CEPH)-accredited public health school, must take PH C201 to meet the CEPH required 12 learning objectives.
+Remaining units are completed with elective courses offered by the department excluding those stated above.

 All courses included for advancement to candidacy must have a letter grade (not S/U).
 Students must maintain an average of no less than 3.0 (B) in all courses required or elected during graduate residence at the University of California.
 In addition, students must maintain an average of no less than 3.0 (B) in the Epidemiology 200ABC series and 220.